-- Surgical errors: Surgery isn’t without risk, and an unsuccessful procedure doesn’t necessarily mean malpractice.
-Medical malpractice can only be claimed if the surgeon didn’t follow the standard of care.
+- Surgical errors.
+Surgery isn’t without risk, and an unsuccessful procedure doesn’t necessarily mean malpractice.
+Medical malpractice can only be claimed if the surgeon doesn’t follow the standard of care.
 Performing the wrong surgery, operating on the wrong part of the body, or leaving equipment in the body can have serious consequences.

 Factors that qualify a medical malpractice claim.

-- Second Factor: You must show that your healthcare provider failed to provide the same care as a similar provider.
-To prove this, you can compare your provider’s actions to similar ones.
-For example, if a surgeon performed a procedure that another surgeon with the same level of experience would not have done, your surgeon could be considered negligent.
+- Second Factor.
+You must show that your healthcare provider failed to provide the same care as a similar provider.
+To prove this, you can compare your doctor’s actions to similar ones.
+For example, if a surgeon performed a procedure that another surgeon with the same level of experience wouldn’t have done, your surgeon could be considered negligent.

-- Third Factor: The negligence must have caused you injury or harm.
-This means that the injury or harm is a direct result of the provider’s negligence and not some random occurrence.
+- Third Factor.
+The negligence must have caused you injury or harm as a direct result of the provider’s negligence and not some random occurrence.

 Need a pre-settlement loan for a medical malpractice claim?